Slovakia kicks out centre-left rulers

 It beat the centre-left Smer, which had held power for more than a decade, into second place with 38 seats.

-Matovic, a 46-year old MP, swept to victory from relative obscurity by hammering Smer on the murders of Slovak journalist Jan Kuciak and his fiancee Martina Kusnirova in 2018.
+Matovic, a 46-year old MP, swept to victory from relative obscurity by hammering Smer on the murders of Slovak journalist Jan Kuciak and his fiancee Martina Kusnirova two years ago.

 They were killed while Kuciak was investigating Smer-era corruption, causing national and Europe-wide shock.